Github|...

 list List all environment variable names

-load [--prod] Load and output decrypted variables
+pull [--prod] Load and output decrypted variables

 import <FILE> Import variables from an .env file

-spky cloud vault <COMMAND>
+spky env reset <COMMAND>

 Commands:

-request-reset Request a vault passphrase reset
+request Request a vault passphrase reset

-approve-reset <EMAIL> Approve a pending reset (admin only)
+approve <EMAIL> Approve a pending reset (admin only)

-complete-reset Set new passphrase after approval
+complete Set a new passphrase after approval

-list-resets List pending resets (admin only)
+list List pending resets (admin only)

 API Reference